-In general, many rattlesnakes prefer remote areas, however, some species, like the Western Diamondback, hang out in places where neighborhoods begin to merge with desert habitat.
-This can include areas such as golf courses, edges of lakes, along sides of hiking trails, and even in suburban backyards.
-Additionally, rattlesnakes can be found hiding under shrubs, piles of debris, woodpiles, and just about anything else that is left laying on the ground, including water toys like pool noodles.
+In general, many rattlesnakes prefer remote areas; however, some species, like the Western Diamondback, hang out in places where neighborhoods begin to merge with desert habitats.
+This can include areas such as golf courses, edges of lakes, along the sides of hiking trails, and even in suburban backyards.
+Additionally, rattlesnakes can be found hiding under shrubs, piles of debris, woodpiles, and just about anything else that is left lying on the ground, including water toys like pool noodles.

-This is why Rattlesnake Avoidance classes are an extremely beneficial tool in helping your dog to react appropriately to, and avoid these venomous reptiles.
+This is why Rattlesnake Avoidance classes are an extremely beneficial tool in helping your dog react appropriately and avoid these venomous reptiles.

 Aversion Training: What it Is and How it Works

-So, what is aversion training?
+So, what is aversion training for dogs?
 Aversion training is simply giving your pet a negative association with the object you want them to avoid.
-In order for your pet to obtain a negative association to rattlesnakes, we use a simple and proven approach that takes only 15 minutes to teach and can protect your pup for a lifetime.
+In order for your pet to obtain a negative association with rattlesnakes, we use a simple and proven approach that takes only 15 minutes to teach and can protect your pup for a lifetime.
 We accomplish this using live rattlesnakes, e-collars, and a team of trained professionals.

-During the course, your pet will have 3 opportunities to approach a controlled & muzzled rattlesnake, in addition to one decoy snake that has been scented.
+During the course, your pet will have three opportunities to approach a controlled and muzzled rattlesnake in addition to one decoy snake that has been scented.
 Because your pet may not always see a snake before it’s too late, we train your pup to recognize them based on sight, sound, and smell.

 Because our training is so effective, spaces fill up quickly.
 If you haven’t signed up yet, call us today at (520) 882-7577 or click below to reserve your spot!
 We’ll be happy to answer any questions you may have and find a time that works for you.